neararabic/near-api-flutter/README.md

 # NEAR Flutter API

-NEAR Flutter API is here to help mobile developers to build flutter apps that connect and send transactions to the NEAR PROTOCOL Blockchain
+NEAR Flutter API is here to empower mobile developers to build flutter apps that connect and send transactions to the NEAR PROTOCOL Blockchain

 # Currently Implemented Features
 - Genererate Keys